NHS Procurement Frameworks Explained: How Providers Qualify and Win

 Q: What if we lack digital screenshots?

-Provide redacted examples, dashboard mock-ups that mirror your live metrics, and a schedule for monthly reporting with action logs.
+Use redacted exemplars, mock dashboard formats that mirror your live KPIs, and a clear monthly review/action closure cycle with named owners.